D-Jeffrey/Embroidery-File-Organize/README.md

 - Looking through the sub-directories or zip file inside of a zip file
 - Copy them to the place you need them to work

-It will work with 3 different options:
+It will work with at least 3 different options:
 - USB stick or
 - Send to [mySewnet™ Cloud](https://mysewnet.com/) or
 - Put the files into a folder to be dealt with (such as Send to Machine software - [Brother](https://help.brother-usa.com/app/answers/detail/a_id/158016/~/wirelessly-transfer-a-design-to-the-machine) or [MySewnet](https://softwarehelp.mysewnet.com/MSW/100/StitchEditor/index.html?#t=Topics%2FSending_to_a_Machine_via_Direct_USB_Connection.htm)).